 Situated in quiet, tree-lined Bedford Row, close to Gray’s Inn, 2 Bedford Row is one of the leading criminal sets in the country.
-Its 53 juniors and 18 silks prosecute and defend in the most high-profile, headline-hitting cases.
-William (Bill) Clegg QC — who until recently headed-up the set and is due to retire this year — has been in practice almost half a century and defended in more than 100 murders.
+Its 17 silks and 62 juniors prosecute and defend in the most high-profile, headline-hitting cases.
+William (Bill) Clegg QC — who once headed-up the set — has been in practice almost half a century and defended in more than 100 murders.
 His caseload has included: Colin Stagg, acquitted of murdering Wimbledon Common mum Rachel Nickell; Barry George, wrongly convicted for the murder of TV presenter Jill Dando; defending Britain’s first Nazi war criminal and representing a man whose murder charge was based solely on an ear print.
-Other chambers’ heavyweights are Richard Whittam QC, recently appointed as a deputy High Court judge and go-to prosecutor Brian Altman QC, who is counsel to the Independent Inquiry into Child Sexual Abuse.
-Altman, along with Jim Sturman QC, recently took over as joint heads of chambers.
+Other chambers’ heavyweights include joint heads of chambers Brian Altman QC and Jim Sturman QC, the former being lead counsel to the Independent Inquiry into Child Sexual Abuse, and the latter being a major go-to defence barrister.

 Branching from crime, members also specialise in health and safety, fraud, regulatory and sports law, with the occasional judicial review.
 One member says juniors undertake a mix of work including “complex cases” which might range from “technical driving offences to robberies and frauds”.
 The variety of the work as an advocate “keeps it fresh and stimulating”.
 One baby junior says: “Since becoming a tenant, the work has been of great variety with the opportunity for new challenges”.
 Members receive instructions from abroad too and also contribute to the set’s blog with recent topics including fire safety, online racism in football and corporate criminal liability.